 According to Greek mythology, Amphiaraus was king of Argos, a seer with healing powers often called the second Asclepios.
 He was a member of one of the most powerful dynastic families in the Argolida, a region of the Peloponnese.

-When Polynikis, an ex-king of Thebes begged for his help to get his throne back, Amphiaraus predicted that the campaign is doomed and that he will die in the battle, so he refused to participate.
-However, he was finally persuaded by his corrupt wife, Eriphyllis, to join the war against Thebes.
+When Polynikis, an ex-king of Thebes begged for his help to get his throne back, Amphiaraus predicted that the campaign was doomed and that he would die in the battle, so he refused to participate.
+However, he was persuaded by his corrupt wife, Eriphyllis, to join the war against Thebes.

 Amphiaraus bids farewell to Eriphyllis.
 Fragment of a red-figure ball c.
 460 BCΕ.
 St. Petersburg, The State Hermitage Museum